 If you have been offered a place at Waterfield Primary School:

 Congratulations!
-You must now accept or decline the place through your local authority by 30th April 2021.
+You must now accept or decline the place through your local authority.

 If you have not been offered a place at Waterfield Primary School:

-Please note Waterfield Primary School are unable to answer any queries about the waiting list until the list is received from the local authority at the end of April 2021.
+Please note Waterfield Primary School are unable to answer any queries about the waiting list until the list is received from the local authority.

 Admissions Policy and Entry Procedure